Request impetigo treatment for scalp, face or lips

 - Care from board-certified dermatologists

-Why get impetigo treatment via Miiskin?
+Why request Tx for impetigo via Miiskin?

 *The Miiskin-affiliated dermatologists are independent healthcare providers.
 Miiskin does not interfer with their practice of medicine.